 1 cup cashew nuts (soaked for 30 minutes)

-5 tbsp full-fat coconut milk (the thick white paste from a coconut milk can kept in a fridge)
+5 tbsp full-fat coconut milk (the thick white paste of coconut milk can be kept in the fridge)

 4 tbsp coconut oil, melted

 the pan: 2 l / ½ gallon foil casserole

 Preheat the oven to 175 Celcius / 350 Fahrenheit degrees.
 Combine the dry ingredients in a bowl.
 Grate the peeled carrot with a small/fine blade into another bowl.
 Add the orange zest.
 Add also the apple sauce, water and melted coconut oil.
 Mix.
 Add the dry ingredients from other bowl and mix well.
 Pour the batter into the casserole and bake about 40-45 minutes, until the surface has a nice tanned colour.
 Take the cake from the oven and let cool completely.
 The cake is very soft when taken out from the oven, but it will get firm when it cools.
 In the meantime prepare the frosting.

 Take the soaked cashews, toss the water and rinse the nuts.
 Place the nuts into the blender.
 Take the coconut milk can from the fridge and scoop out 5 tbsp of the white thick mass from the can and put to the blender.
 Add the rest of the ingredients and blend until smooth.
 Add a drop of coconut milk so that the mixture is smooth, but still keeping it as thick as possible.
 The texture should resemble thick greek yogurt.
 Check the taste and add some spices or sweetness if you like.